July 3, 2013

 At HarperCollins, Victoria Barnsley is just ‘Vicky’.
 Yes, she has taken on the single name status associated with real power, but the shortening of her name softens it: she’ll also talk to you in the lift, and will want to know your opinion.
 When I first started at HarperCollins as a graduate trainee, I sat in on a particularly heated acquisitions meeting.
 She wanted to know everything about the manuscript in question, and she wanted the editor to fight for it.
 And finally, she turned to us graduates: what do you think?
 We gulped.
 At a company party she revealed she used to love watching Coronation Street.
 Now that I’m remembering this, I almost doubt that she said such a thing.
 It’s the kind of detail that makes you instantly warm to a person.

 When I worked at 4th Estate, the company that Vicky established 29 years ago and is now a HarperCollins imprint, I was part of a project that involved looking back at the archive of photographs and documents from the early days of 4th Estate.
 It looked like so much fun, articles from when the company won Independent Publisher of the Year, parties to celebrate anniversaries, parties that looked just like house parties…The fact that Vicky had set up 4th Estate and knew how to publish authors that won prizes and highly intelligent books on an indie shoe-string mattered a great deal.
 The fact that when she became CEO of HarperCollins she took 4th Estate with her and protected it from the inside mattered too.
-Will the man, who did what exactly (?) at Pottermore and loves digital, support the literary imprint in the same way?
-I fear not.

 At her announcement yesterday, many were shocked and saddened by the news of her departure.
 From those closest to her, there were tears.
 As a young woman in publishing, and among my female colleagues at HarperCollins, it was reassuring and aspirational that a woman headed the corporation.
 Of course we didn’t want to be exactly like her and we didn’t always agree with her, but she is creative, outspoken and accomplished, and we respect her and liked the possibility she offered us.
 We’ve lost Vicky and Gail Rebuck in two days.